-- Exhibits in classes 50284, 50285, or 50286 are designed to be used with LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited under Free Range Robotics Class (50290), Innovation Class (50292) or Ready4Life Challenge Class (50293).
+Exhibits in classes Robotics 1: Beginning, 50285, and 50286 are designed to be used with LEGO Mindstorms (NXT or EV3). • Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited in Robotics Innovation/Open Source Class (50292).